 - Tip #2 - One mess up doesn't ruin everything

 Sometimes, life happens.
-If you find that there’s a possibility that a portion was eaten that was larger than intended, don’t stress.
-Everyone is human and mistakes do happen.
-The best thing to do is to acknowledge how and why it happened and put the best foot forward to get back on track with the next food item.
+You overeat and regret it later.
+The best thing to do is to acknowledge why it happened and get back on track with the next food item.

 - Tip #3 - Don't be afraid to get help